Govt hikes petrol, high-speed diesel prices by Rs55 per litre

 He also said that the PM had engaged with the Saudi government, and the foreign ministry had also provided assistance in arranging alternative sources of energy in the present scenario.

-Elaborating on the surge in petroleum prices in global markets, he said the government had taken a “difficult decision” to increase the prices so that there would be no disruption in the supply of petroleum products.
+Elaborating on the surge in petroleum prices in global markets, he said the government had taken the “difficult decision” to increase petroleum products’ prices so that there would be no disruption in the supply of petroleum products.

-“After making some changes in the petroleum levy, we are increasing the prices of petrol and high-speed diesel each by Rs55,” he announced, assuring that as long as “the matter will settle, we will revise down the prices swiftly”.
+“After making some changes in the petroleum levy, we are increasing the prices of petrol and high-speed diesel each by Rs55,” he announced, assuring that after “the matter will settle, we will revise down the prices swiftly”.

 He also announced that the prices would be reviewed on a weekly basis.